sapk-pa1/llmfromscratch/Ch2_Working_with_Text/README.md

 # Encoding Word Position
 LLMs are based on the self attention mechanism which doesn't take into consideration about the position or order of the token within the sequence.
-For reproducibility purpose we need to have some sorts of position dependent encoding of the token IDs.
+For reproducibility purpose we nee d to have some sorts of position dependent encoding of the token IDs.

 ## Relative Positional Embedding

 ## Absolute Position Embedding
+They are associated with the specific position in the sequence.
+For each position in the input sequence, a unique embedding is added to the token's embedding to convey the exact location.
+The position embedding of the first and the second token will be distinct.

 ### References